 How Awards Are Handled in Wrongful Death Lawsuit

 Any money from the wrongful death mesothelioma lawsuit goes to the estate and the representative of the estate.
-This means that any payments from trial verdicts or settlements are usually divided equally among the eligible family members.
+This means that any payments from trial verdicts or mesothelioma settlements are usually divided equally among the eligible family members.
 This works in a similar way to how assets are split when a loved one passes away.

-In some wrongful death cases, the amount awarded can be less than for a personal injury claim.
+In some wrongful death cases, the amount awarded can be less than for a mesothelioma personal injury claim.
 This is because the plaintiff in a personal injury action usually has ongoing and future medical bills, as well as travel costs and emotional stress.

 Challenges of Mesothelioma Wrongful Death Claims